dkaman79/dkaman79/README.md

 - 👋 Hi, I’m Dharani
-- 👀 I’m interested in ...
-Data Science & ML
+- 👀 I’m interested in All things Software
-- 🌱 I’m currently learning ...Mathematics & Computing
+- 🌱 I’m currently learning MAthematics & Computing at NIT Agartala.
-- 💞️ I’m looking to collaborate on ...
-Web Dev projects
+- 💡Tech stack that I work on are JavaScript, React, NodeJs, Express, MongoDB.
 - 📫 How to reach me ... dkaman79@gmail.com

 <!---